-ARTICLE 24 COMMUTE TRIP REDUCTION AND PARKING
+ARTICLE 24 TELEWORK, COMMUTE TRIP REDUCTION AND PARKING

-- 24.1 The Employer will continue to encourage but not require employees to use alternate means of transportation to commute to and from work consistent with the Commute Trip Reduction (CTR) law and the needs of the college/district community. - 24.2 The Employer and the Union recognize the value of compressed workweeks, flextime arrangements and telecommuting/telework. - 24.3 Employees will continue to be eligible to park in designated college parking areas in accordance with Employer policies.
+- 24.1 The Employer will maintain a telework policy, process, and procedure to provide for telework opportunities. - 24.2 The Employer will continue to encourage but not require employees to use alternate means of transportation to commute to and from work consistent with the Commute Trip

+Reduction (CTR) law and the needs of the college/district community.
+The Employer and the Union recognize the value of compressed workweeks, flextime arrangements and telecommuting/telework.

+- 24.3 Employees will continue to be eligible to park in designated college parking areas in accordance with Employer policies.
 The Employer may establish and charge parking fees, assess fines for violations of motor vehicle and parking regulations, order the removal of vehicles parked in violation of regulations at the expense of the violator, and seek collection of any unpaid fines.
 The Employer will maintain current practices regarding non-motorized vehicles. - 24.4 In the event another college/district employee or group of college/district employees working at the same location, not covered by this Agreement, is permitted to purchase employee-parking permits at a lower rate, the lower rate will automatically be applied to employees covered by this Agreement at that location.